stackforge/pecan/docs/0.0.1/source/quick_start.rst

 get a commented out example on how to do that.

-We are not going to explain much more about configuration here, if you need more specific details, go to the :ref:Configuration section.
+We are not going to explain much more about configuration here, if you need more specific details, go to the :ref:`Configuration` section.

 Root Controller